hdShang/arxiv-daily/docs/cs-RO/2025-05-19/papers/250513722v1-practice-makes-perfect-a-study-of-digital-twin-technology-for-assemb.md

 ---
 layout: default
-title: Practice Makes Perfect: A Study of Digital Twin Technology for Assembly and Problem-solving using Lunar Surface Telerobotics
+title: "Practice Makes Perfect: A Study of Digital Twin Technology for Assembly and Problem-solving using Lunar Surface Telerobotics"
 ---

 # Practice Makes Perfect: A Study of Digital Twin Technology for Assembly and Problem-solving using Lunar Surface Telerobotics